habitat-sh/habitat/www/source/blog/2017-09-12-a-journey-with-habitat-on-amazon-ecs-part2.html.md

 <a href="https://github.com/chef-customers/aws_native_chef_server/commit/9e2d5e90e8a2f508d330be2cca2767bf7f0cec32#diff-5defeeb087e0527b6a3ade7ca4a1af85" target="_blank">
 ![](media/2017-09-12-a-journey/git-log1.png)</a>

-We know that Chef Automate stores almost all of it’s state in PostgreSQL, but is also a Git server and stores repositories on disk.
+We know that Chef Automate stores almost all of its state in PostgreSQL, but is also a Git server and stores repositories on disk.
 We need to get all of that data out of the disposable container volumes and into highly available persistence stores.